MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/lowcode-plug-ins-examples.md

 ## Sample instant plug-in with MSN Weather connector

-This plugin will return the current weather for a specific location using [MSN Weather connector](/connectors/msnweather/).
+This plugin returns the current weather for a specific location using [MSN Weather connector](/connectors/msnweather/).

 Prerequisites:
 > [!div class="checklist"]